 - Issues related to divorce such as:

 - Child custody and visitation

 Q: Who Has to Pay for the Family Law Attorney in a Divorce?

 A: In Georgia, it is common for each spouse to pay for his or her own lawyer’s fees.
 However, for parties who have no access to the marital assets, there are protections in place.

 One example would be if all of the marital bank accounts are in the husband’s name, the wife is unable to access the monies; so, she would be unable to pay for an attorney.
 In this case, the wife could make a motion to receive funds for the lawyer’s fees.
 This would allow her to access the martial accounts to pay for the legal representation she needs in court.

-Q: Can Social Media Work Against Me in Family Law Cases?
+Q: Can Social Media Work Against My Case?

 A: Your activities and actions that appear on social media, including on Twitter, Instagram and Facebook, can and likely will play a role in what takes place during a family law case.
 Whether you are going through a divorce or dealing with child custody issues, your activity can be used against you in court and can negatively impact settlement negotiations and court decisions.

 Once you understand this, it is important to take the right steps to protect your online image and put your best face forward through your social media profiles.
 This is always a good piece of advice, but is especially true for people dealing with family law cases

 Get the family law advice you need today by contacting one of our Alpharetta family law attorneys.
 We provide a free consultation and the answers you are seeking.